-While goldfish are a popular pick for a pet, some prefer to start out with a single betta fish, often called a siamese fighting fish.
-They very colorful and are actually easier to raise those most other breeds of fish.
+While goldfish are a popular pick for a pet, some prefer to start out with a single Betta fish, often called a Siamese Fighting Fish.
+They very colourful and are actually easier to raise those most other breeds of fish.

-Be prepared to spend many decades with this non-fuzzy long life favorite and as an added bonus, they’re non-allergenic due to their lack of fur.
+Be prepared to spend many decades with this non-fuzzy long life favourite, as tortoises can live to around 80 years old.
+But as an added bonus, they’re non-allergenic due to their lack of fur.

 Owning a bird is a little bit more challenging than caring for a fish or tortoise, but they’re very social creatures and make excellent pets.